 NO APPLICATIONS ARE CURRENTLY BEING ACCEPTED FOR ORCHESTRAL CONDUCTING.

-Study in choral and orchestral conducting is possible at the graduate level.
-For graduate students, significant podium time and performance opportunities with one or more of the ensembles are a prominent feature of the Conducting Program.
+Significant podium time and performance opportunities with one or more of the ensembles are a prominent feature of the Conducting Program.

 The Orchestral Program provides instrumentalists with the opportunity to acquire both basic and advanced experience in the preparation and performance of the great masterpieces of orchestral literature.
 Through collaboration with other performance areas, it nurtures individual growth and excellence in a variety of settings, including opera, choral/orchestral music, concerto and new music performance.
 A vital aspect of the program is its strong commitment to the training and development of young professional conductors.
 To this end, orchestral conducting students are afforded significant time with the orchestra.